paveu/api_mocker/README.md

   - Setting and limiting HTTP Content-types along with their methods for a mocked API.
   - API PUSH Callbacks.
 In case of an error or success it can return callback message(push) to defined client address.
 Push messages are sent asynchronous.
-  - API content responses are stored in database.
+  - API response header and content are stored in database.

 ### Tech